 Yes and no.

 Punchlines of the modern breathwork world include promises of breathwork’s positive effects on health, vitality, concentration, memory, resilience and mental capacity.
-Powerful techniques such as Wim Hof, fire breathing and holotropic breathing attract more and more practitioners because by practicing them one really feels like living!
+Powerful techniques such as Wim Hof, rebirthing or holotropic breathing attract more and more practitioners because by practicing them one really feels alive.

 That which is often lacking when embracing these techniques and spreading them further, is the foundation on which breathing practices should be built.

-Body tingles, mind feels unbelievably clear, emotional locks are crushed and big let-go experiences take place.
-Techniques are - on fluffy grounds - associated with spiritual experiences (you DID see the light during the powerful hyperventilation practice?!).
+Body tingles, mind feels unbelievably clear, emotional blockages are crushed and big let-go experiences take place.
+Techniques can be associated with spiritual experiences (you DID see the light during the powerful hyperventilation practice?!).

 Media and literature bustle with different breathing practices; some that encourage expanding of the belly, some that concentrate on following different calculations (like 4-4-4-4, 4-5-6, 4-8 etc) and some that include switching nostrils.